United Baltic Duchy: Attempt at creation

-In October 1918, the Chancellor of Germany, Prince Maximilian of Baden, proposed to have the military administration in the Baltic replaced by civilian authority.
+Those actions of Baltic German leaders were undertaken without formal approval from the German Government, since various officials in Berlin held different views on geopolitical future of Baltic lands.
+During October 1918, the newly appointed Chancellor of Germany, Prince Maximilian of Baden, proposed to have the military administration in Baltic regions replaced by civilian authorities, taking into account not only interests of Baltic Germans, but also Estonians and Latvians.
 The new policy was stated in a telegram from the German Foreign Office to the military administration of the Baltic: "The government of the Reich is unanimous in respect of the fundamental change in our policy towards the Baltic countries, namely that in the first instance policy is to be made with the Baltic peoples".